Autodesk-Forge/forge-tutorial-postman/ModelDerivative_07/instructions/task-1.md

 1. Follow the instructions on [Get Started with Forge in Three Steps](https://forge.autodesk.com/developer/start-now/signup) to create a Forge App.
 In the *Add Services to Forge* stage, select "Model Derivative API" and "Data Management API".

-2. Jot down the *Client ID* and *Client Secret* of the Forge App you created.
-You will need this in the next step.
+2. Copy the *Client ID* and *Client Secret* of the Forge App you created.
+You use these values in the next step.

 ## Save Client ID and Client Secret to Postman Environment Variables